-Friar Foundations is a summer bridge program aimed at easing the transition from high school to college for approximately 30 students each year.
+Friar Foundations is a summer program aimed at easing the transition from high school to college for approximately 30 incoming Providence College students each year.

-Supported through the generous funding of The Angell Foundation, Friar Foundations addresses two fundamental issues students must face when entering college — academic responsibility and social assimilation.
+Supported through generous funding from The Angell Foundation and The Salah Foundation, Friar Foundations addresses two fundamental issues students must face when entering college — academic responsibility and social assimilation.

-Participants in the program — normally accepted students — live on campus for five weeks for portions of July and August.
+Participants in the program are normally accepted students who live on campus for five weeks for portions of July and August.
 During this time, the students complete credit-bearing courses, attend skills-building workshops, and partake in a host of on- and off-campus social and cultural experiences.

 Friar Foundations days start early and end late.
 Academics are the priority, but a fun and fulfilling experience beyond the books is just as important.
 Below is an overview of the program schedule.
 Click the image to the right for the full schedule.

 Morning classes 4 days per week